Kansas City Chiefs vs. Buffalo Bills NFL Divisional Round Odds, Plays and Insights for January 23, 2022

 Bills stats and trends

-- In Buffalo's 17 games this year, it has nine wins against the spread.
+- In Buffalo's 17 games this season, it has nine wins against the spread.

-- The Bills have covered the spread once this year when underdogs by 2.5 points or more (in two chances).
+- This year, the Bills have one against the spread win in two games as an underdog of 2.5 points or more.

-- Buffalo's games this season have hit the over on eight of 17 set point totals (47.1%).
+- Buffalo's games this year have eclipsed the over/under eight times in 17 opportunities (47.1%).

-- In games that Buffalo piles up over 368.9 yards, the team is 6-3 against the spread and 6-3 overall.
+- In games that Buffalo churns out more than 368.9 yards, the team is 6-3 against the spread and 6-3 overall.

-- The Bills have 22 giveaways this season, while the Chiefs have 29 takeaways.
+- This year the Bills have 22 turnovers, seven fewer than the Chiefs have takeaways (29).

 Home and road insights

-- The Chiefs are 5-5 ATS as 2.5-point favorites or more at home.
+- At home, the Chiefs are 5-5 ATS as 2.5-point favorites or greater.

-- This season, in 10 games at home, Kansas City has hit the over five times.
+- This season, in 10 games at home, Kansas City has gone over the total five times.

-- Away from home, Buffalo is 5-3 against the spread, and 5-3 overall.
+- Buffalo is 5-3 overall, and 5-3 against the spread, away from home.

-- This season the Bills are 3-2 ATS as 2.5-point underdogs or more away from home.
+- This year the Bills are 3-2 ATS as 2.5-point underdogs or more on the road.

-- In eight away games this season, Buffalo has gone over the total five times.
+- In eight road games this season, Buffalo has gone over the total five times.

 Powered by Data Skrive.